Web for Pentester

 HTTPs is just HTTP done on top of a Secure Socket Layer (SSL).
 The SSL part ensures the client that:

-• He's talking to the right server: authentication.
+• they're talking to the right server: authentication.

 • The communication is secure: encryption.